piyushgupta53/whatsapp-mcp-server/README.md

 - `chatId`: Chat ID to retrieve messages from (e.g., 1234567890@c.us or group@g.us)
 - `count`: Number of messages to retrieve (default: 50)

+> **Important**: To receive incoming messages in the chat history, you need to enable the "Receive webhooks on incoming messages and files" setting using the SetSettings method or through the GreenAPI console.
+Without this setting enabled, the chat history will only show outgoing messages.

 ## Development

 The project is structured as follows: